cryptimeleon/cryptimeleon.github.io/docs/representations.md

 }
 ```
 We already talked about the `getRepresentation()` method and `@Represented` annotation.
-Additionally, we have a constructor taking in a representation and the Zp ring in which the exponents are contained.
+Additionally, we have a constructor taking in a representation and the \\(Z_p\\) field in which the exponents are contained.
-A `Zp` object can itself not be represented, so it must be given explicitly.
 The `Zp` class implements the `RepresentationRestorer` object, it can therefore restore the `ZpElement` attributes from the representation.

 To perform the deserialization, we instantiate the `ReprUtil` object with `this` and then register the class as a representation restorer corresponding to the string `"zp"`.